 If steak is what you want on your plate, you’ve come to the right city.
 Chicago has always catered to carnivores, whether you’re in the mood for an old-school joint or somewhere sleek and modern.
-There are dozens of different steak temples to choose from, most of them right in the downtown area.
+If you have a favorite national steak house chain, they’re all here: The Capital Grille, Morton’s, and Smith & Wollensky.
+There are also dozens of local steak temples to choose from, most of them right in the downtown area.

 Classic Chicago steakhouses